Ballitore: Shackleton school

 The Quaker school in Ballitore was founded and run by the Shackleton family, and kept within the family for three generations.
 It was the most successful Quaker private boarding school in Ireland throughout the 18th and 19th centuries.
 By 1999 a small house existed on the site with a plaque on the wall in memory of the school.
 In 2013, the Quaker school was demolished in order to make way for a Glanbia development in the centre of the town.

 Shaker Store

 The 'Shaker Store', a workshop which sells Shaker furniture and other wooden gifts, is situated in the main square.
 The building in which the shop sits, built c.1770, is described in its entry in the National Inventory of Architectural Heritage as an "important component of the architectural heritage of Ballitore, representing the early development of the area as a planned Quaker village".
-The building was the family home of the Lawler's for several generations and by 1999 the business was operated by Michael Lawler.
+The building was the family home of the Lawlers for several generations and by 1999 the business was operated by Michael Lawler.
 An ancestor of Michael's named Paddy Dempsey was a leader of the United Irishmen and the first man killed in the Ballitore Rebellion, while another ancestor, Owen Finn, a blacksmith, was also a participant and executed for making pikes.
 Both individuals are now memorialised by plaques, one on each of the villages two streets.